yogidevendra/docs/docs/sandbox.md

 Advanced Demo Applications
 --------------------------------------------------------------------------------

 These applications may require additional configuration changes prior to launching.
 Configuration changes can be made on the launch confirmation screen or manually applied to `~/.dt/dt-site.xml` configuration file.
 These typically include adding Twitter API keys for twitter demo, or changing performance settings for larger applications.
-Guides for specific demo applications can be found in the [docs](https://datatorrent.com/docs) under **Malhar Demo Guides**.
+Guides for various demo applications can be found in the [docs](http://docs.datatorrent.com/).

-1. Navigate to [App Packages](/#/packages) tab of the DataTorrent console, and select one of the demo packages.
-In this example we will use [Twitter Demo](/#/packages) application package.
+1. Navigate to [App Packages](http://localhost:9090/#/packages) tab of the DataTorrent console, and select one of the demo packages.
+In this example we will use [Twitter Demo](http://localhost:9090/#/packages) application package.

 2. From the list of Applications, select TwitterDemo and press the corresponding launch button.